jordanwhite268/Zodiac_Analysis/README.md

 | Sports | Tennis | Gemini | 5.1% | Venus Williams, Rafael Nadal |

 ## Conclusion
 One sign that is prominent through all these results is Capricorn.
-Per the definitions in the data dictionary, Capricorns are disciplined, dedicated, patient, and hardworking, which are necessary traits to excel in any career path, but certainly also for Journalism, and the areas of Business and Law, etc.  Sagittariuses, prominent in Military Personnel and Composers, are adventurous, free-spirited, playful, and constantly seeking new wisdom and experiences.
-While one can make deductions from these correlations, there is certainly more nuance to one's personality and career path than can be captured in a Zodiac sign.
-In addition, being a pseudoscience, there is no one single definition of a given Zodiac sign.
+Per the definitions in the data dictionary, Capricorns are disciplined, dedicated, patient, and hardworking, which are necessary traits to excel in any career path, but certainly also for Journalism, and the areas of Business and Law, etc.  Members of the military can be adventurous, and composers can be keen on seeking new experices, like their Sagittarius sign suggests.
+Biologists and Gemini are perhaps both curious and witty.
+But are basketball players (prominently Pisces) more empathetic and sensitive than football players (Scorpios)?
+While one can make deductions from these correlations, there is certainly more nuance to one's personality and career path than can be captured in a few adjectives associated with a Zodiac sign.
+Plus, being a pseudoscience, there is no one single definition of traits attributed to a sign; each source varies and there's no true authority on the matter.
+So, interesting to think about, fun to discuss, of course.
+Annecdotally supported?
+Ok, sure.
+But proven empirically?
+Maybe not...

+## Future Expansion
+This project was a lot of fun to think about, and I think even without the Zodiac aspect, the People dataset that I created is functional and potentially has greater use.
+I'd love to continue to add to it and bring in other demographics - birthplace, gender, etc., and I set up my database in such a way as to potentially add additional entries at a later date.
+I had also intitially intended to look more at Zodiac Elements (fire, earth, water, air) and things like moon signs and sun signs and all the different things one can explore within the Zodiac, but decided to leave them out due to time constraints.
+Maybe one of those will better unlock all the secrets of the Zodiac...